TUDelft-CITG/MUDE/book/reliability-system/overview.md

 ## Reliability Calculations

 Equations for computing parallel and series system reliability are described here with the notation $F_i$ and $\bar{F_i}$ to denote failure and non-failure of component $i$, respectively.
 A system is made up of $i=1,...,n$ components where the probability of failure of component $i$ is $P(F_i)$.
 Note that as a concept, "system reliability" is almost always going to be quantified using the failure probability of the system, $p_{f,sys}$.
-This is sometimes misleading or confusing because the mathematical definition of reliability is the complement of reliability, $1-p_{f,sys}$.
+This is sometimes misleading or confusing because the mathematical definition of reliability is the complement of failure probability, $1-p_{f,sys}$.
 ### Parallel System

 A parallel system is often described as redundant since *all* components must fail to cause system failure.
 This is also simple to calculate as it can be described mathematically as the joint failure probability, or intersection, of all components: